Excitons and trions in CrSBr bilayers: Exciton and trion binding energies

 \section{Exciton and trion binding energies}

 We now turn to the results of our calculations of the exciton and trion binding energies.
 We consider a model case of a monolayer or bilayer encapsulated in hBN.
-Here we neglect the anisotropy of the polarizability of the CrSBr layers as well as of the hBN dielectric constant; estimates show that this effect is not very pronounced and does not change the results much.
-We introduce the 2D Rydberg energy and Bohr radius
+Here we neglect the anisotropy of the polarizability of the CrSBr layers as well as of the hBN dielectric constant; estimates show that this effect is not very pronounced and does not change the results much. {For instance, calculations in Ref.~\cite{Klein:2023aa} show that the magnitude of the dielectric susceptibility changes by about a factor of 2 depending on whether $\bm q \parallel x$ or $y$.
+Such anisotropy is significantly smaller than the energy dispersion anisotropy discussed above, the latter reaches $20\ldots 50$.} We introduce the 2D Rydberg energy and Bohr radius

 as the energy and distance units, with $\varepsilon$ being the background dielectric constant of hBN.